iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A release candidate may produce one or more deployment records across test, staging, and production environments, and may also produce multiple deployment records in the same environment if rollout attempts are retried, rolled back, or repeated.
 Each deployment record should therefore link back to the exact release candidate from which it was created.

+Each deployment record should also identify exactly one target environment, such as test, staging, or production.

 Runtime events observed in production should then link back to the specific deployment record in which they occurred and, through that deployment record, back to the release candidate associated with it.
 If a production problem occurs, the incident record should link back to the affected deployment record and release candidate so the team can trace the issue to the exact prompt version, model configuration, execution flow definition, dataset version, test results, policy checks, approvals, and release decision that led to it.

+A deployment record may therefore have many runtime events linked to it, and an incident record may link to one or more runtime events that provide the operational evidence for that incident.

 ### 2. Evaluation and certification